Saturday, November 11, 2023

 After its capture, the artillery gun made its way to the military proving ground in Aberdeen, Maryland.
 On October 2, 1919 it began the trip from Newark, New Jersey to Bellefonte, where it arrived on October 24.
 In the papers, the gun is often referred to as the "Boche 77."
 The word "boche" (pronounced bosh) was a French derogatory word for Germans during the war.

-The description of the gun when it arrived in town was as follows: "One of the wheels of the gun carriage still bears the camouflaged paint with which the gun was masked while in action.
+The description of the gun when it arrived in Bellefonte was as follows: "One of the wheels of the gun carriage still bears the camouflaged paint with which the gun was masked while in action.
 Two bullet holes are noticeable on one side of the metal guard.
 The only parts missing are the breech block and range finder."

 A month later, the American Legion requested to have the gun moved in front of the Armory to help promote enlistment within the local troop.
 Council members approved the request and the gun was moved there for a unknown period of time.

 By May 1926, the gun was back in its original display location within the Diamond.
-The article noted that interest in the gun had waned and now had no permanent home.
+The article noted that interest in the gun had waned and it now had no permanent home.

 Information Retrieved From: